WVOM-FM

 WVOM-FM (103.9 MHz) is a commercial FM radio station licensed to Howland, Maine, and serving Central and Downeast Maine, including Bangor.
 It airs a talk radio format and is owned by Maine-based Blueberry Broadcasting which is headed by Louis Vitale and Bruce Biette.
 WVOM-FM is known as "The Voice of Maine".

 The studios and offices are located on Target Industrial Circle in Bangor.
 The transmitter, powered at 90,000 watts, is on a mountaintop near Burlington.
 WVOM-FM is simulcast on WVQM (101.3 FM) in Augusta, which extends the station's programming to the capital region.

 Programming

 Weekdays

-WVOM-FM airs a local morning drive information and talk program co-hosted by George Hale and Ric Tyler.
+WVOM-FM airs a local morning drive information and talk program co-hosted by Ric Tyler.
 Syndicated conservative talk shows follow, mostly from Premiere Networks.
 They include The Glenn Beck Radio Program, The Clay Travis and Buck Sexton Show, The Howie Carr Show, The Sean Hannity Show, Ground Zero with Clyde Lewis and Coast to Coast AM with George Noory.
 Most hours begin with an update from Fox News Radio.